 - Easy payroll integration: We keep mentioning this, but Guideline really does save business owners a ton of time by linking your payroll with the 401(k) system, eliminating time consuming (and error prone) administrative work.

 - Intuitive user interface: While many of the traditional providers are satisfied offering your employees a web 1.0 experience, they have the well designed user interface that you’d expect from a venture-backed Silicon Valley technology company.

 - Likes small business plans: This provider is happy to serve companies that do not yet have plans, and companies that have plans in the hundreds of thousands of dollars.
 This is different than most traditional providers, who only want to work with companies that already have millions in 401(k) assets and might turn you away.

 - Startup recordkeeper: Guideline built a recordkeeper from the ground-up, so the 401(k) does not live in an established, highly-resourced Wall Street firm.
 This also means less potential for data and compliance errors.
 Why?
 Because if you work with a separate recordkeeper, there’s more chance for data leakage and errors on their end.
 So the fact that the company built their own means less reliance on third parties, and thus lower compliance risk.

 Guideline has a unique pricing model in the industry, charging employers a monthly base fee, plus a fixed fee per-employee, and only charging the employees .08% of AUM.
 For small companies, this can be extremely cost effective.
 But it’s even better for employees, who traditionally bear the brunt of 401(k) fees hidden as part of their asset management costs.

-Like most 401(k) providers, fees are paid by both the employer and the employees.
-As we just mentioned, the employee fees are typically extremely low compared to most other providers.
+Like most 401(k) providers, Guideline’s fees are paid by both the employer and the employees.
+But as we just mentioned, the employee fees are extremely low compared to most other providers.
 Here is detail on their two pricing plans: